 Simon is married and has three young daughters, who have fortunately taken their looks from their mother.
 Simon is a board member for a number of charitable institutions and is actively involved in the legal community, including the LSWA mock trial program and visiting schools in the community to educate students on various aspects of the law and its practice.

 Simi joined Steenhof Brothers in 2016.
-She completed a double degree in Law and Arts at the University of Western Australia in 2014 and was subsequently admitted to practice in 2015.
+She completed a double degree in Law and Arts at the University of Western Australia and was subsequently admitted to practice in 2015.

-Simi practices in a wide range of commercial litigation matters and most areas of commercial law, including debt recovery, property and contracts.
-Simi makes regular appearances in the District and Magistrates Courts and has previous experience in a variety of contested applications.
+Simi practices in a wide range of commercial litigation matters and all areas of business law, including transactions, debt recovery and property.
+Simi makes regular appearances in the Supreme, District and Magistrates Courts and has experience in a variety of contested applications.

 Michelle’s long association working for law firms spans almost 30 years and has encompassed all areas of law, including conveyancing, probate, personal injuries, commercial, criminal and family law.